bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-potential-split.md

 has, it can disappear from your wallet at any point up until the situation is resolved.

 1. Try not to send any payments.
-Although you should not technically be able to lose money this way, wallets may become confused and require recovery if you attempt this.
+During the event there may be two or more different types of bitcoin and you may send all of the different types to a recipient who only expects one type.
+This would benefit the recipient at your expense.

 1. Be wary of offers to allow you to invest in the outcome of the event by "splitting" your coins.
 Some of these offers may be scams, and